Cramps, bloating, headaches and a tendency to get extra annoyed at that know-it-all Facebook frenemy?

 Ah, the joys of being a woman with premenstrual syndrome, aka PMS.

-During this time of the month, expect Aunt Flo to send a whole slew of physical and emotional discomforts your way in the week leading up to her arrival.
+During this time of the month, expect your period to send a whole slew of physical and emotional discomforts your way in the week leading up to its arrival.

 What’s to blame?
 Those dang hormones.

 “Symptoms may begin soon after ovulation and last until menses,” explains Anne-Marie Amies Oelschlager, M.D., an obstetrics and gynecology professor at University of Washington School of Medicine.
 “The usual PMS symptoms include irritability, breast tenderness, headache, bloating, anxiety and fatigue.
 Once your menses begin, hormone levels fall, and PMS symptoms go away or improve.”

 While you might be quick to dismiss the cramping and crankiness as no biggie or something only adolescent girls have to deal with, studies show that PMS symptoms can actually increase with age, well into your 30s or 40s.

 PMS affects 90 percent of women, which is to say most of us.
 Depending on your body, health and lifestyle, the issues can range from mildly annoying to seriously painful and disruptive.
 And they can morph as you get older.

 In your teens, it might have all been about acne and cramping.
 But in your 30s and 40s, maybe it’s more bloating and tummy-related troubles.

 There’s even a condition called premenstrual dysphoric disorder, affecting 3 to 8 percent of women, that can cause debilitating mood-related symptoms that truly hinder your ability to function.

 The bottom line is that menstrual-related issues are simply no fun.
 Period.